 (d) Sign the Minutes of the proceedings of all meetings of the branch.

-(e) Where practicable, the Branch President shall be consulted by the Branch Secretary or Regional Director where urgent matters of substance arise between Branch Council meetings which require an urgent decision by the Branch Secretary or Regional Director.
-Any decisions so taken shall be reported to the Branch Council at the earliest opportunity by the Branch President, Branch Secretary or Regional Director.
+(e) Where practicable, the Branch President shall be consulted by the Regional Director where urgent matters of substance arise between Branch Council meetings which require an urgent decision by the Regional Director.
+Any decisions so taken shall be reported to the Branch Council at the earliest opportunity by the Branch President or Regional Director.

 (f) The Branch President shall observe and cause to be observed all the rules, policies and decisions of the Association.